Recovery With the Support of a Caring and Skilled Doctor

 Prescription drugs can be powerful aids to treat a medical condition, like chronic pain, or anxiety.
 See some of the examples below.

-If the drug’s impact on the body, however, puts the patient at risk for developing an addiction, the responsibility often falls to the patient to disclose to the prescribing doctor that the medication is making them be out of control.
+If the drug’s impact on the body, however, puts the patient at risk for developing an addiction, the responsibility often falls to the patient to disclose to the prescribing doctor that the medication is causing them be out of control.
 Non-disclosure can reflect “denial”–the patient is unaware or unwilling to acknowledge the drug’s adverse impact on them.

 This “vicious circle” or unconscious “conspiracy of silence” between the prescriber and patient must be recognized and addressed.
 Dr. Weiss has the training and skills to help the patient (and sometimes his or her own prescribing doctor) recognize that the use of the pharmaceutical has become counterproductive and help reverse what was seemingly an uncontrollable decline.